dotnet-presentations/eshop-app-workshop/labs/3-Add-Identity/README.md

     builder.Services.AddHttpClient(OpenIdConnectBackchannel, o => o.BaseAddress = new("http://idp"));
     ```

-1. In the same file, add the following methods that will configure authentication and authorization services in the application's DI container, and configure the OIDC authentication handler to use our IdP (remember to add any required `using` statements to import namespaces):
+1. In the same file, add the following methods that will configure authentication and authorization services in the application's DI container, and configure the OIDC authentication handler to use our IdP (remember to add any required `using` statements to import the `System.Security.Claims` namespace):

     ```csharp
     public static void AddAuthenticationServices(this IHostApplicationBuilder builder)